 It’s not easy.
 As white people, we are conditioned to not even notice white supremacy, even though it’s omnipresent and foundational to the U.S., our entire political system, and economy.
 We benefit from it, too, every single day.
 That’s why a commitment to unlearning racism, especially anti-black racism, and white supremacy is both daily and lifelong.

 So, we’ve compiled a few resources from white anti-racist organizations and activists to get you started on your path to showing up for racial justice.
+The anti-racist organizations listed emphasize the importance of white people listening to, following the lead of, and being accountable to people of color in the fight for racial justice.

 Showing Up For Racial Justice (SURJ)